More Than 200 Companies Advance Trial Management With Veeva CTMS

 "Modern clinical trial management systems should scale easily and support both insourced and outsourced operating models," said Henry Galio, vice president of Veeva CTMS strategy.
 "To provide this flexibility, we're delivering new capabilities for Veeva CTMS through our three product releases per year, continuously advancing to help the industry work better together and accelerate execution."

 With the increased adoption of Veeva CTMS, more companies are simplifying trial operations and maintaining compliance regardless of operating model.
 Veeva CTMS is part of Veeva Clinical Platform , the most complete and highest-quality platform for faster and more efficient trials.
-Learn more about Veeva CTMS at SCOPE 2025 booth 916, Feb.
-3-6 in Orlando.
+Learn more at Veeva R&D and Quality Summit, Europe .
+Life sciences industry professionals can register for the 4-5 June event in Madrid.

 Additional Information